codediodeio/geofirex/README.md

 ### Always Order by `[Latitude, Longitude]`

 The GeoJSON spec formats coords as `[Longitude, Latitude]` to represent an X/Y plane.
 However, the Firebase GeoPoint uses `[Latitude, Longitude]`.
-For consistency, this libary will always require you to use the latter format.
+For consistency, this library always requires to use the latter Firebase-style format.